TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ## Helpers for writing code snippets

-The scripts in the following chapters will help you with development and testing of code snippets for filters and actions.
+The scripts in the following sections will help you with development and testing of code snippets for filters and actions.
 The code snippet can then be copied to the *.rhe* script.

 ### ComposableFilterBy code snippet